msupply-foundation/conforma-docs/README.md

 This repo is automatically deployed to github pages on push to main.
 The github action is defined in `.github/workflows/static_deploy.yml`

-The deployment code uses `shalzz/zola-deploy-action@master`
+The deployment code uses `shalzz/zola-deploy-action@v0.17.1`.
+Don't use master unless you want to fix the backwards incompatible changes that zola has added since.